pantelis/artificial-intelligence/_sources/intro.md

 **Office Hours** {octicon}`clock;1em;sd-text-info`
 ^^^
-Professor Office hours will be coordinated via Discord  - the process is simple: direct message and make arrangements for a 30min slot.
+Professor Office hours will be coordinated via Discord  - the process is simple: direct message the professor and make arrangements for a 30min slot.
 After we agree on the slot, please send a **Google calendar** invitation to me and include Gmeet conference info (no Webex or Zoom).
 Please include in your invitation the questions / issues you face so that we can have a productive meeting.

 :::